amd/HPCTrainingDock/README.md

 <img src="figures/container_flowchart.png" \>
 </p>

 This documentation considers version 6.1.0 of ROCm as an example.
 The ROCm version can be specified at build time as an input flag.

+**NOTE**: with the release of ROCm [6.2](https://github.com/ROCm/ROCm/releases), `Omnitrace` and `Omniperf` are included in the ROCm stack.
+In the container installation, if `--rocm-versions` includes 6.2, the Omnitrace and Omniperf versions installed are:

+1. The built-in versions included in the ROCm 6.2 software stack.
+These can be used by loading: `module load omnitrace/6.2.0`, `module load omniperf/6.2.0`.

+2. The latest versions from AMD Research that would be used for ROCm releases < 6.2.
+These can be used by loading: `module load omnitrace/1.11.3`, `module load omniperf/2.0.0`.

 Several compilers and other dependencies will be built as part of the images setup (more on this later).
 First, clone this repo and go into the folder where the Docker build script lives:

 ```bash
 git clone --recursive git@github.com:amd/HPCTrainingDock.git